Feed the Kitty

 Feed the Kitty is a 1952 Warner Bros.
 Merrie Melodies cartoon directed by Chuck Jones and written by Michael Maltese.
-The cartoon was released on February 2, 1952, and introduces bulldog Marc Anthony and kitten Pussyfoot.
+The cartoon was released on February 2, 1952, and introduces bulldog Marc Antony and kitten Pussyfoot.

 In the cartoon, a fierce bulldog adopts an adorable little kitten, and tries to keep it a secret from his owner, who insists that the dog stop bringing things into the house.

 In 1994, Feed the Kitty was voted #36 of the 50 Greatest Cartoons of all time by members of the animation field.

 Plot

-This cartoon is the first of a short series directed by Jones and using the characters of Marc Anthony and Pussyfoot (Marc Anthony's barks and grunts courtesy of an uncredited Mel Blanc).
+This cartoon is the first of a short series directed by Jones and using the characters of Marc Antony and Pussyfoot (Marc Antony's barks and grunts courtesy of an uncredited Mel Blanc).

-Marc Anthony, a massive-chested bulldog, tries to intimidate a stray kitten with his ferocious barking and grimacing.
+Marc Antony, a massive-chested bulldog, tries to intimidate a stray kitten with his ferocious barking and grimacing.
 Instead of being frightened, she climbs onto the dog's back and falls asleep in his fur.
 Despite wincing at her kneading, Marc instantly falls for the kitten and decides to adopt her, bringing her home with him.

 Upon his arrival, his human owner (voiced by Bea Benaderet), tired of picking up his things, orders him not to bring one more thing inside the house.
-As she reprimands him, Marc Anthony discreetly hides the kitten under a bowl.
+As she reprimands him, Marc discreetly hides the kitten under a bowl.
 Much of the cartoon centers on the kitten keeping several steps ahead of the dog, continually getting into things around the house.
 Each time she nearly alerts the dog's owner of her presence, he employs various tactics to hide or disguise her as common household items, including a powder puff, much to his owner's confusion.

-After a while, Marc Anthony takes the kitten into the kitchen and tries to reprimand her, but quickly forgets his anger when she tries to play with his wagging finger.
+After a while, Marc takes the kitten into the kitchen and tries to reprimand her, but quickly forgets his anger when she tries to play with his wagging finger.
 But when he hears his owner walking toward the kitchen, he hastily hides the kitten in a flour canister and tries to look innocent.
 Growing tired of his antics, his owner ejects him from the kitchen and tells him to stay out while she bakes cookies.
-Marc Anthony watches as his owner scoops out a cup of flour, and is horrified to see that the kitten is in the measuring cup.
+Marc watches as his owner scoops out a cup of flour, and is horrified to see that the kitten is in the measuring cup.
 The lady pours the flour, along with the kitten, into a mixing bowl and prepares to use an electric mixer.
 The dog tries several times to thwart or distract her, finally spraying his face with whipped cream to make himself appear rabid.
 His exasperated owner sees through his disguise and throws him out of the house.
 Meanwhile, the kitten climbs out of the bowl and hides out of sight to clean herself up.